Wetherby: Sport

-The nearest police station of West Yorkshire Police is in Boston Road.

 Religion

 There are five churches in Wetherby.

 The parish church is dedicated to St James and its daughter church The Church on the Corner meets in the old Cemetery Chapel on Hallfield Lane.

 There is a Methodist church on Bank Street, a Baptist church and the Community Church of the Salvation Army.

 St Joseph's Roman Catholic Church's building was opened in 1986 and won the Leeds award for Architecture in 1987.
-Two smaller Catholic churches in Bardsey and Sicklinghall operate as satellite churches to the Wetherby one and do not have their own ministers.
+Two smaller Catholic churches in Bardsey and Sicklinghall operate as satellite churches and do not have their own ministers.

-The Baptist Church was originally Anglican and was known as Barleyfields Church.
-Early in 2009 it became part of the Baptist Union of Great Britain.
-It originally met in the Barleyfields Centre, but moved to Deighton Gates School in September 2009.
+The Baptist church was originally Anglican and was known as Barleyfields Church.
+Early in 2009, it became part of the Baptist Union of Great Britain.
+It met originally in the Barleyfields Centre, but moved to Deighton Gates School in September 2009.

 Culture and media

-In 1989 the 'Wetherby in Bloom' committee was set up and has charitable status.
+In 1989, the Wetherby in Bloom committee was founded and has charitable status.
 The town won the Entente Florale gold award in 1999 and an International Communities in Bloom award in 2005.
 It achieved success in the RHS Britain in Bloom competition in 1998, 2002 and 2010, along with numerous regional gold awards over the last 15 years.

 The annual Wetherby Arts Festival is sponsored by Leeds City Council and Wetherby Town Council.
 It promotes the arts by providing a platform for local groups to perform and to bring in other performers and art forms.

+On 2 July 2011 a geocache caused a bomb scare in the town, attracting news coverage by the BBC, the geocache was then involved in a controlled explosion leading to its destruction.

-The local newspaper is the Wetherby News and the Lifestyle magazine is the Excelle magazine.
-The regional radio station is BBC Radio Leeds.
+The local newspaper is the Wetherby News and the lifestyle magazine is the Excelle.

+Local radio stations are BBC Radio Leeds, Heart Yorkshire, Greatest Hits Radio Yorkshire and Capital Yorkshire.
 Tempo FM is Wetherby's very own 100% volunteer-run community radio station, with studios located in the old council offices in Westgate.

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire, from the Emley Moor TV transmitter.

-Wetherby Film Theatre is an independently owned, traditional single screen cinema on Caxton Street, which, although opened in 1915 as a cinema, had been used for some time as a bingo and social club, before being re-opened as a cinema in 1994.
+Wetherby Film Theatre is an independently-owned, traditional single screen cinema on Caxton Street.
+Although it opened in 1915 as a cinema, it had been used for some time as a bingo and social club, before being reopened as a cinema in 1994.